Daltraxx/life-rpg/README.md

 ## Database Overview

-The database schema consists of several key tables designed to manage users, tasks, attributes, and experience points within the LifeRPG application.
+The database schema uses a relational design to manage users, tasks, attributes, and experience points.
+Key features include a strength rank system (E–S) for task multipliers, shared experience across player and attribute levels, and flexible habit scheduling via frequency and rest_frequency fields.

 An overview of the database schema can be found in [DATABASE.md](DATABASE.md).